Madison College exhibit fashions a look at an era of illustration

 “I have never met anyone more talented and with more love and empathy for others than Ellen, and she had the perfect partner in Terry,” a friend posted online after Dudley’s death.
 “He made her star shine even brighter.”

 Through her life, Dudley shared many milestones with Madison.
-She was a member of the first graduating class of La Follette High School in 1965.
+She was a member of the first graduating class of La Follette High School, in 1965.
 She went to Woodstock.
-As a technical scientific illustrator at UW-Madison in the early 1970s, she had to pull her art supplies from the rubble after the bombing of Sterling Hall.
+As a technical scientific illustrator at UW-Madison in the early 1970s, she pulled her art supplies from the rubble after the bombing of Sterling Hall.

 Dudley earned an associate’s degree in commercial art at MATC, also known as Madison College, in 1967 and would later establish a scholarship there.
-She went on to work at UW-Madison for 33 years, and her freelance work appeared throughout the city.
+She worked at UW-Madison for 33 years, and her freelance work appeared throughout the city.
 The logo she designed for Group Health Cooperative is still in use.
 She even helped design the cabin that she and Straavaldsen built on Black Oak Lake in 2009.

 “Designs Are Things That Dreams Are Made Of” includes dozens of fashion illustrations in charcoal that Dudley drew for ads that ran in the Wisconsin State Journal and The Capital Times for decades.
 With clothing retailers such as The Hub, Woldenberg's and Yost-Kessenich’s as clients, Dudley would pick up outfits at the stores and take them back home, where she’d sketch them with a live model.